eLearning-BS23/moodle-quizaccess_proctoring/README.md

 - Will work with existing Question Bank and Quiz
 - Webservice API for external call
 - Images are stored in Moodledata as a small png image
+- Image can be deleted individually or in bulk
+- Proctoring log report with search facilities
+- Configurable image size and capture interval

 ## Configuration